Download PDF checklist shown in the picture here: Check List of What To Bring to The Hospital

 Car seat (installed)

 To install your car seat use the car seat directions as well as your vehicle’s owner manual.
-The website http://www.safercar.gov/parents/Car-Seat-Safety.htm gives great instructions and video to assist in this complicated process if never attempted before!
+The National Highway Traffic Safety Administration (NHTSA) is a great resource to know what type of car seat to buy as well guidelines and instructions to assist in this overwhelming process if never attempted before!

-If you are having second-guesses if you have installed it correctly many times the fire stations offer free one on one car seat safety checks.
+If you are having second-guesses if you have installed it correctly many times the local fire stations or police stations offer free one on one car seat safety checks.
+You may also look for a car seat inspection location close to you here.

-If you are a mother that is planning on pumping, find out what type of breast pumps your insurance covers (many insurances are now covering breast pumps due to Obama Care).
+If you are a mother that is planning on pumping, find out what type of breast pump your insurance covers.
 Also, find out if the hospital carries these and compare prices with other places.
-If you go with a breast pump bought outside of the hospital still bring it, as the postpartum nurses are awesome at helping you set it up.
+If you go with a breast pump bought outside of the hospital, you can still bring it and the nurses can assist you in figuring it out!

 This makes life and breastfeeding a whole lot easier.